 Whether you do this or not you should review your site once a month to ensure it isn’t looking stale to the reader.

-Key things to look for are:
+Key things to look for here are:

 - Images that “look” out of season.
 Don’t show winter scenes on your homepage when it is July.
-Outdated images communicate to the reader that you haven’t updated the images, and often makes them wonder if the content is no longer accurate too.
+Outdated images communicates to the reader that you haven’t updated the images, and often makes them wonder if the content is no longer accurate too.

 - Watch for events that don’t show the year.
 An article that gives the date of an event as March 15th is confusing when someone is reading the site in October.
 They wonder if this is a story about the upcoming event or last year’s event.